mefaun/projectwalkout/README.md

 = THE USER EXPERIENCE =
 =======================

-The fundamental architecture of the game engine is based on gaming ideas from classic computer role-playing games (cRPG) we may have played on videogame consoles or computer.
+The fundamental architecture of the game engine is based on gaming ideas from Browser-based games.

-I thoroughly enjoyed playing cRPGs - from character creation till the final encounters - the broad range of spells, skills and specialties, and more.

 I am simply fascinated by the extent of details and rich role-playing atmosphere.

-As a player of Hip-Hop Life, he or she will experience a turn-based multiplayer game with extracts of the essentials from various cRPGs,

-combined with interesting ideas from other types of RPGs such as multiple user dungeons (MUDs), paper & pen RPGs (pnpRPGs).
+As a player of Hip-Hop Life, he or she will experience a turn-based multiplayer game with extracts of the essentials from various cRPGs, combined with interesting ideas from other types of browser-based games.

 Hip-Hop Life is written in PHP, a powerful dynamic server-side scripting language.
 A multiplayer environment is created by manipulation of the MySQL database.